pvtl/style-guides/css/README.md

 ### Formatting

-* Ensure classes are descriptive, yet not locked into a certain place on the page - eg. if you have `.home_center_quote_widget` - it's descriptive, yet if we wanted to put that same widget in the sidebar because it's exactly the same - it wouldn't make sence - instead it could be something like `.quick_quote_widget` - if there's differences between the two - add another class to overwrite
-* Ensure you're creating reusable code - look for patterns in the design - eg. all buttons may look the same, just with a background colour difference - create a single button class and then additional classes which get added, and overwrite the differences - eg. `.button .button_blue .button_large`
 * Use soft tabs (2 spaces) for indentation
-* Use underscores over hyphens or camelCasing in class names
 * Do not use ID selectors
 * When using multiple selectors in a rule declaration, give each selector its own line.
 * Put a space before the opening brace `{` in rule declarations